infn-bari-school/docker-tutorial/docs/compose/concepts.md

 * the **volumes** keyword allows to define volumes to be attach in the containers.
 * the **networks** keyword allows to define networks to be used in the containers.

-### Docker compose command to control the application status
+### Docker compose CLI

-With a single command, it is possible to create, start, stop and destroy all services contaiined in the application:
+The Docker CLI lets you interact with your Docker Compose applications through the `docker compose` command, and its subcommands.

+Using the CLI, you can manage the lifecycle of your multi-container applications defined in the compose.yaml file.

+The CLI commands enable you to start, stop, and configure your applications effortlessly.

 * **docker compose up**: initializes and starts the application environment
 * **docker compose start**: starts the application environment